-The Iditarod, Alaska’s most famous sled dog race, begins on March 7th, 2020 outside Anchorage.
-Each year, the event stirs up controversy among those most passionate about man and woman’s best friend.
+In 2021, the Iditarod, Alaska’s most famous sled dog race, began on March 6th outside Anchorage.
+Each year, the event stirs up controversy among those most passionate about humans’ best friends: the dogs.

-Iditarod opponents contend the race is nothing less than abuse, that the dogs are driven to exhaustion, forced to perform in the face of severe frostbite, broken bones, pneumonia, and dehydration.
+Opponents of the Iditarod contend the race is nothing less than abuse, that the dogs are driven to exhaustion, forced to perform in the face of severe frostbite, broken bones, pneumonia, and dehydration.

 Who is right?
 Is the Iditarod race a form of animal cruelty?
 Or is it an event that celebrates dogs?